gauteh/hypocenter_algorithm_comparison/notes/hyposat.md

 ## Issues:

-  - A zero degree longitude is not accepted.
+  - A zero degree longitude is not accepted, resulting in an invalid stations file with the error message "... station is not found".